A note on torsion length

-Unfortunately, we have been unable to construct finitely presented solvable groups of torsion length greater than two.
-We consider the existence of these objects an interesting question for future research:
+Unfortunately, we have been unable to construct finitely generated solvable groups of torsion length greater than two.
+One can also ask if there exist finitely generated solvable groups of infinite torsion length.

-\begin{quesb} Do there exist polycyclic, or at the very least finitely generated solvable, groups of torsion length $n$ for arbitrary $n$? \end{quesb}

-One can also ask if there exist finitely generated solvable groups of infinite torsion length: such an example could not have the maximum condition on normal subgroups, and in particular could not be polycyclic.
-Again, we do not know whether such a group exists.